-The Adriatic Highway is an asphalted road running along the eastern coast of the Adriatic Sea.
-The road, part of the European route E65, runs along the coast of Croatia, Bosnia and Herzegovina, and Montenegro.
+Adriatic Highway is a paved road on the eastern coast of the Adriatic Sea.
+Part of the European route E65, the paved road runs along the coast of Croatia, Bosnia and Herzegovina, and Montenegro.
 It's one of the best coastal drives in the world.

 Drive at moderate speed.
 You’re not on a race.
 The road (known as Jadranska magistrala) has a collection of serpentine twists and turns, leading to a hole in the crash barrier, the sea hundreds of feet below.
 The route has clear blue water to one side, and the view of islands in the distance.
 The Adriatic Highway has to be seen to be believed.
 It swoops down close to the shoreline before climbing high over clifftops, often with nothing but a sheer drop on one side to the sea below.